admal/my-brewery/README.md

 ### Save your best recipes

 Are you done with keeping Word documents or with losing your printed papers with recipes?
 We are!
-That is why in My Brewery you are able to create and update each your recipe from your browser.
+That is why in My Brewery you are able to create and update each of your recipes from your browser.

 ## Technology